cltl/OpenDutchFrameNetLexicon/README.md

                 ]
 ```

+Typically the mentions have references to text corpora created in the DutchFrameNet project (Framing situations in the Dutch Language) and the SoNaR frame annotation project.
+Mentions contain the token identifiers to find the occurrences in the source text.

+For the DutchFrameNet, the NAF files with the original text can be found here: [DFN DATA RELEASE TO B ADDED]().
+For the SoNaR annotations, we refer to the SoNaR corpus that can be obtained [here](https://opensonar.ivdnt.org).

 ## Scripts

 There are a few scripts given in this repository:

-1. For obtaining the entries and annotation from the "Framing situations in the Dutch language" project.
+1. For obtaining the entries and annotations from the "Framing situations in the Dutch language" project (the DFN corpus).
    * extract_frame_element_lexicon_from_naf_corpus.py
    * extract_frame_lexicon_from_naf_corpus
 2. For merging input lexicons into a single JSON file: